nearit/Android-SDK/docs/user-profilation.md

 ```
 If the result is null, it means that no profile is associated with the app installation (probably due to a network error).

-To explicitly register an new user in our platform call the method
+To explicitly register a new user in our platform call the method:
 ```java
 NearItUserProfile.createNewProfile(this, new ProfileCreationListener() {
             @Override